deansher/Cy/doc/dependency_management.md

-If you want to release your package (or selected versions of it) locally (including within an organization), you can do this by creating a local directory tree that has the same structure as the public package registry and by providing the path of this local directory tree to the Staq compiler as --package-registry.
+If you want to release your package (or selected versions of it) locally (including within an organization), you can do this by creating a local directory tree that has the same structure as the public package registry and by providing the path of this local directory tree to the Staque compiler as --package-registry.
 (This flag allows multiple local registry paths to be separated using the same convention for `NODE_PATH`.)

-For rapid iteration during development, Staq also maintains a file ~/.staq/package_repos.txt that maps package names to the paths of local repo checkouts for those packages.
-The Staq compiler updates this file, but you can edit it by hand when necessary.
+For rapid iteration during development, Staque also maintains a file ~/.staq/package_repos.txt that maps package names to the paths of local repo checkouts for those packages.
+The Staque compiler updates this file, but you can edit it by hand when necessary.
 Each line simply contains a package name and a local filesystem path (to the directory containing `node-out`, `browser-out`, etc.), separated by whitespace with no additional delimeters.

-The Staq compiler provides a `check-repo` command that is intended for use as a pre-commit hook, and that verifies the following invariants on your repo:
+The Staque compiler provides a `check-repo` command that is intended for use as a pre-commit hook, and that verifies the following invariants on your repo:

 * You cannot modify a previously committed output file.
 (Instead, you can create a new version.)